MCTs have become one of the hottest buzzwords in nutrition today…

 - A thermogenic effect to positively affect your metabolism and help you manage your weight.*

-- Support for your heart and brain health.*
+- Support for your gut, heart and brain health.*

 Let’s take a closer look at what makes MCT oil so uniquely different from other fats…

-Coconut Oil or MCT Oil?
-Which One Is Best?
+Coconut Oil or MCT Oil – Which Is Best?

 Many people mistakenly believe that coconut oil and MCT oil are the same thing, but they’re not.
 They’re very different.

 While MCT oil can be sourced from coconuts, it’s not the same thing as coconut oil.
 For one, the appearance of the two is different.
-Coconut oil is solid at room temperature while MCT oil remains liquid.
+Coconut oil is solid at room temperature and MCT oil is liquid.

-MCT oil is also far more concentrated in medium-chain fats.
-Coconut oil contains only about 14 percent MCTs.
+MCT oil is also far more concentrated in medium-chain fats – it consists of 100% MCTs.
+Coconut oil contains about 90% saturated fat, with MCTs making up about 50% of that total.

 Plus, coconut oil is one of the most resistant oils for high-temperature stir-frying, unlike other vegetable oils.